 When a person commits fraud with a purchasing card (P-Card), by definition, it is a deliberate act.
-The P-Card holder knows that his or her usage of that P-Card is wrong—perhaps even criminal.
+This differs from misuse due to the intent behind it.
+The cardholder knows that his or her usage of that P-Card is wrong—perhaps even criminal.
 Yet, they go through with the purchasing card fraud anyway.
 And often, such perpetrators will go to extreme lengths to hide their fraudulent actions.

-It is… but it takes intentional, proactive steps by company management to combat fraud at its roots.
+It takes intentional, proactive steps by company management to combat fraud at its roots.
 Here are a few things you can do to help prevent your company from being a victim of P-Card fraud.

 Encourage diligence from others